syncfusion-content/maui-toolkit-docs/maui-toolkit/Chips/Getting-Started.md

 # Getting Started with .NET MAUI Chips

-This section provides instructions for setting up and configuring Chips control (SfChip) in your .NET MAUI application.
+This section provides instructions for setting up and configuring Chips control [Chips](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Chips.html) in your .NET MAUI application.
 Follow the steps below to integrate a basic Chips component into your project.

 ## Prerequisites